PhilipQuirke/verified_transformers/mixed_model.md

   - (A deprecated Paper 2 hypothesis raised this possibility)
 - One attention head (P18L0H0) performs the A1.SC, A1.MB and A1.NB tasks.
   - Its output is used (shared) in Add, Sub and Neg question predictions.
+  - TODO: How is the output data represented?-
 - The model needs perfectly accurate Dn.STm/MTm/NTm information:
   - Assume the perfectly accurate Dn.STm/MTm/NTm information is calculated in early token positions.
   - To be accurate, at the P18 token position, the model must pull in D2.ST3/MT3/NT3 information.